pvogenthaler/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  newsly

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  your aggregated world news hotspot

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Stay up-to-date on world news with newsly.
+Browse top stories.
+Save your favorite articles.
+It's that simple.

 ## Problem ##
   > Describe the problem your product solves.

+  Stop waisting time sifting through many news sites for the top stories.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  newsly makes allows easy access to top stories from many news sources by allowing its users to view and save articles from r/worldnews.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  newsly is the breadth and depth of world news.

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Using newsly is easy.
+No account required.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  newsly simplifies browsing world news.
+It's my goto for the top stories from a plethora of sources.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  Join the newsly community.